ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 [](/x/)

-Minio is a high performance, self-hosted AWS S3 compatible object storage solution.
+Minio is a high-performance, self-hosted AWS S3 compatible object storage solution.

 I will explain how we can store Elasticsearch snapshots in Minio.